Crispy Potato Fritters Recipe with Feta Cheese

-If you love these potato fritters, you will also love the cauliflower fritters with greek yogurt & parmesan, tomato fitters or the zucchini fritters with feta!
+If you love these potato fritters, you will also love the Zucchini Fritters with Feta, the Tomato Fritters (Tomatokeftedes), or the Cauliflower Fritters with Yogurt and Parmesan!

 Here is what you need